Q. What are SIPPs ?

 A. Yes.
 Quarterly, we pay gross interest on your cash on a tiered system at rates fixed by Pilling & Co.
 Your cash is always held in accounts segregated from our own, and only in banks which are authorised and regulated by the FCA.
 We pay interest to your account after a variable administrative deduction.
-An example of the rates are on our website www.pilling.co.uk or are always available on request.
+An example of the rates are on our website or are always available on request.
 Amounts less than £1 will not be credited.
 Due to current low interest rates, it is unlikely your ISA will generate sufficient interest to be credited.

 For tax reclaims and to process your contributions, an account in your name will be held by Sippdeal with the Bank of Scotland.
 This will also enable future income drawdown facilities.